TritonDataCenter/rfd/rfd/0158/README.md

 NAT Reform Zones must additionally track via Changefeed `item-published` publisher events from NAPI to add or remove both NAT rules and 1-1 rules.

+##### NAT Reform Zone assignment

+When a new, post-NAT-Reform Fabric Network gets created, or when an existing Fabric Network gets a request for a `nat_reform_public` update.
+NAPI will consult SAPI (see below) to obtain a public IP address for the Fabric Network, and NAPI will also set the default router UL3 address to the appropriate NAT Reform Zone.

-#### PORTOLAN
+#### PORTOLAN AND `varpd(1M)`

-> Portolan is the source-of-truth about UL3 addresses, including those for
-> the default router.
-Starting with NAT Reform, it will also have to be the
-> monitoring checker for NAT Reform zones, unless another suitable entity
-> exists.
-We need to fill in what all Portolan needs to do in a NAT Reform
-> world.
-Initially I didn't think much, but the recent VPC+Triton call
-> suggests SOMETHING has to check NAT Reform zone health.

-> XXX KEBE ASKS -- is this actually something we should have varpd(1M) do
-> instead?!?
-The idea is someone's gotta detect a down vxlnat(7D) zone.
-> Maybe changefeed for CNAPI?!?
-Since we only allow one-per-CN, maybe that's
-> doable?
+Portolan implements the server side of SmartDC VXLAN Protocol (SVP), and `varpd(1M)` implements the client side of SVP.
+Portolan is the source-of-truth about Underlay Network (UL3) addresses, including those for the default router.
+As shown in the examples, UL3 addresses for default routers change to shuffle outbound packets through different NAT Reform zones.

+Some entity must query for NAT Reform zone liveness.
+A case can be made for either Portolan itself or `varpd(1M)` to do so.
+Portolan would need to know which UL3 IP addresses correspond to default routers.
+When it answers with one of those UL3s, Portolan could check NAT Reform zone liveness, and indicate to NAPI if liveness fails.
+Alternatively, `varpd(1M)` has knowledge if a default-router is being queried (due to the nature of its request), and as part of the SVP query can confirm/deny NAT Reform zone reachability.

+If neither Portolan or `varpd(1M)` is not ultimately responsible for NAT Reform zone liveness checking, they will need to handle changes for UL3 addresses of default routers.
+Once Portolan is updated, it must issue shootdowns.
+The shootdown mechanism between Portolan and `varpd(1M)` is already in place, so this may not require much, if any, change.

 #### SAPI

-> Fill in text about the `vxlnat(7D)` service.
-Mention how sdcadm(1M) will
+> XXX KEBE SAYS Fill in text about the `vxlnat(7D)` service.
+Mention how
-> need to configure it.
-Use electric-moray from Manta as an example (since
+> sdcadm(1M) will need to configure it.
+Use electric-moray from Manta as an
-> it too is replicable same-configuration zones).
+> example (since it too is replicable same-configuration zones).

 > `post-setup vxlnat -s <SERVER1>....`

 > Underlay network.

+> Requesting a public IP?

 #### VMAPI